dlt-hub/dlt/docs/website/docs/glossary.md

 ## [Schema](./customization/schema.md)

-  Describes the structure of data returned from the source and provides instructions on how the data should be processed and loaded (i.e. it tells `dlt` about the content of the data and how to load it into the destination).
+  Describes the structure of normalized data (e.g. unpacked tables, column types, etc.) and provides instructions on how the data should be processed and loaded (i.e. it tells `dlt` about the content of the data and how to load it into the destination).

 ## [Config](./customization/configuration.md)